5 Front-end API

 5.2.1 Tagless Components

-Let’s say you have a pop-up window that allows a user to search for employees, or product, or whatever.
+Let’s say you have a pop-up window that allows a user to search for employees, products, or whatever.
 The user gets a variety of search capabilities and the selected item is returned.
 Let’s further say that you need this functionality in several places within your application.
 These are tagless components.
 They aren’t placed with a custom tag.
 They are a response to an event like a button push.
-Tagless components allow you to encapsulate a block of functionality (including pop-up windows) into a neat package that can be re-used in any number of places.
+Tagless components allow you to encapsulate a block of functionality (including pop-up windows) into a neat package that can be reused in any number of places.

 The method used to load tagless components is Utils.useTaglessComponent.
-Later, when the tagless component is needed, one would execute Kiss.MyComponent.run(in_data, on_exit) (where MyComponent is the name of your tagless component. in_data represents possible data passed to the component on entry. on_exit is a function that gets executed when the component exits.
+Later, when the tagless component is needed, one would execute Kiss.MyComponent.run(in_data, on_exit) (where MyComponent is the name of your tagless component). in_data represents possible data passed to the component on entry. on_exit is a function that gets executed when the component exits.
 Arguments passed to on_exit are determined by the component.

 5.4 File Uploads